xsenyaaax/invenio-testrig/README.md

 # invenio-testrig

-This repository provides tools for verifying bugfixes in Invenio-based applications.
+This repository provides tools for verifying patches for invenio libraries.

+It does not run a repository itself at this point, pytests are run for all influenced invenio packages.

 ## Usage